 DON'T keyword-stuff your copy

-Many site owners believe that creating a relevant web page for a search query requires stuffing your copy to the brim with a target keyword as much as possible.
+Many site owners believe that creating a relevant web page for a search query requires stuffing your copy to the brim with a target keyword.
 Of course, your page needs to contain relevant target keywords, but sentence after sentence with the same word looks ridiculous and certainly makes for bad reading!
-Potential clients don’t respond to poor quality writing, and neither does Google.
+Potential clients don't respond to poor quality writing, and neither does Google.